 Lightfastness is especially important in painting because the length of time a pigment retains its original colour saturation and value determines the life expectancy of the work of art.

-Note: this should not be confused with Permanence which refers to the chemical stability of the pigment in relation to any chemical or environmental factor, including light, heat, water, acids, alkalis, or mold.
+Note: this should not be confused with Permanence which refers to the chemical stability of the pigment in relation to any chemical or environmental factor, including light, heat, water, acids, alkalis, or mould.
 For example, the pigment Ultramarine blue is extremely lightfast, but it will fade if brushed with a dilute acid.

 I – Excellent lightfastness

 Lining – a conservation term for placing a new canvas on the back of a deteriorating original oil painting.